WBOY-TV

 WBOY-TV (channel 12) is a television station licensed to Clarksburg, West Virginia, United States, serving North Central West Virginia as an affiliate of NBC and ABC.
 Owned by Nexstar Media Group, the station maintains studios on West Pike Street in downtown Clarksburg, and its transmitter is located east of downtown and US 50.

-The station identifies on-air as "Clarksburg/Fairmont/Morgantown" even though the third city is considered to be part of the Pittsburgh market.
+The station identifies on-air as "Clarksburg–Fairmont–Morgantown" even though the latter city is considered to be part of the Pittsburgh market.
 Despite this, WBOY-TV operates a news bureau in Morgantown which makes it the only commercial station to have facilities there.